-Learn how to make your own simple sourdough starter so you can make delicious recipes with natural leavener – and it doesn’t take weeks.
+Learn how to make a sourdough starter- the easy way so you can make delicious recipes with natural leavener – and it doesn’t take weeks.

 Let me just get this off my chest… I’m a sourdough novice compared to those who spend their whole lives creating perfect bread creations.
 I may have even killed a sourdough starter a time or two in my past, having to purchase it a few too many times from a local bakery in town.
 I blame having a baby.